 - a.
-In accordance with 2 C.F.R. § 200.309 (Modifications to Period of Performance) and the terms and conditions of a DOC award, a non-Federal entity may charge to the Federal award only allowable costs incurred during the period of performance, which is established in the award document.
-As defined at 2 C.F.R. § 200.1, the "period of performance" means the total estimated time interval between the start of an initial Federal award and the planned end date, which may include one or more funded portions, or budget periods.
-Identification of the Period of Performance in the Federal award per § 200.211(b)(5) does not commit the awarding agency to fund the award beyond the currently approved budget period."
+In accordance with 2 C.F.R. § 200.309 (Period of performance) and the terms and conditions of a DOC award a non-Federal entity may charge to the Federal award only allowable costs incurred during the period of performance, which is established in the award document.
+As defined at 2 C.F.R. § 200.77, the "period of performance" is "the time during which the non-Federal entity may incur new obligations to carry out the work authorized under the Federal award."
 The period of performance may sometimes be referred to as the project period or award period.
-This Standard Term is subject to exceptions for allowable costs pertaining to: (i) pre-award costs (see 2 C.F.R. § 200.458); (ii) publication and printing costs (see 2 C.F.R. § 200.461); and administrative costs incurred relating to the close-out of an award (see 2 C.F.R. § 200.344). - b.
-Reasonable, necessary, allowable and allocable administrative award closeout costs are authorized for a period of up to 120 calendar days following the end of the period of performance.
+This Standard Term is subject to exceptions for allowable costs pertaining to: (i) preaward costs (see 2 C.F.R. § 200.458); (ii) publication and printing costs (see 2 C.F.R. § 200.461); and administrative costs incurred in connection with the close-out of an award (see 2 C.F.R. § 200.343). - b.
+Reasonable, necessary and allocable administrative award closeout costs are authorized for a period of up to 90 calendar days following the end of the period of performance.
 For this purpose, award closeout costs are those strictly associated with close-out activities and are typically limited to the preparation of final progress, financial, and required project audit reports, unless otherwise approved in writing by the Grants Officer.
-A non-Federal entity may request an extension of the 120-day closeout period, as provided in 2 C.F.R. § 200.344 (Closeout). - c.
+A non-Federal entity may request an extension of the 90-day closeout period, as provided in 2 C.F.R. § 200.343 (Closeout).

+- c.
 Unless authorized by a specific award condition, any extension of the period of performance may only be authorized by the Grants Officer in writing.
-This is not a delegable authority.
 Verbal or written assurances of funding from anyone other than the Grants Officer does not constitute authority to obligate funds for programmatic activities beyond the end of the period of performance. - d.
 The DOC has no obligation to provide any additional prospective funding.
 Any amendment of the award to increase funding and to extend the period of performance is at the sole discretion of DOC.